I am an affected other

 - Affected Other WhatsApp group – direct contact with our Affected Other Coordinator.

 We also have workshops, activities and events running regularly, you can visit our Learn, Grow and Heal page to view current sessions running.
-You will need to become a member in order to access our free support, activities and community.
+All support and sessions are open to thrivin’ together members.

 Trying to understand?